KentStateWeb/rwd/_groups/group3.md

 ## Goals

+### Content

+A starter file with content, photos and more that you've received from the client.

+<a href="/groups/assets/group3/Group-3-Content.zip">Download Group 3 Content (Zip File)</a>

 **What are your top goals as a business this year?**

 * Increased coffee sales, especially our new pour-over varieties and iced cold brews